-The stone quarries at Barnack, a owned largely by the abbey of Peterborus yielded the famous Barnack rag and frests.
-First worked during the Roman occupation they are generally believed to have be exhausted by some time before 1500.
-Them of land at Castor was no doubt to profession of the profession of the river from which the stone of be shipped in barges for its long journs water to Bury St. Edmunds; and two prostones known as Robin Hood and Little in a field by the river at Castor are tradingly held to mark the site of one such all the stone of the stone
+The stone quarries at Barnack a owned largely by the abbey of Peterborn yielded the famous Barnack rag and frests First worked during the Roman occupati they are generally believed to have be exhausted by some time before 1500.
+Them of land at Castor was no doubt to prove wharf on the river from which the stone of be shipped in barges for its long joung! water to Bury St. Edmunds; and two upps stones known as Robin Hood and Little in a field by the river at Castor are tradin ally held to mark the site of one such with But what is most interesting in Ab Alexander's confirmation is the referent the carrying of "marble" on the river.
+I must have been the hard blue limestone was a Quarried in the escarpment known at Alwalton Lynch, along the bank of then Although not a true marble in the st geological sense, it can be brought to at polished surface; and, as in the cas Purbeck, Frosterley and other similar st custom has long conferred the term upp It was formed in the oyster bels deer conjusted with little difficulty both rough stone and in a polished surface colour when polished is usually a bat

-Although not a true marble in the segological sense, it can be brought to a polished surface; and, as in the case Purbeck, Frosterley and other similar sucustom has long conferred the term upon the series, and the oyster beds of Great Oolite series, and the oyster shells be recognised with little difficulty both a rough stone and in a polished surfactiour when polished is usually a beauties of the series of the surfaction of the series of the surfaction of the series of the can still be recognised, though they are overgrown by trees and shrubs (Fig. II) riverside path leads through them, and discarded blocks of stone are still to be among the trees and in the river's edg.
-It is natural that some of this stone should have found its way into the church at Peterborough.
-It was used it series of efficies of early abbots, included the series of early abots, included the series of the series of early abots, included the series of the series of early abots, included the series of the series of early abots, included the series of the series of the heir own against the Purbeck men at Corfe.
-In this effigy has a flatness about it which places to midway between the earlier incised slabs and the rounder treatment seen in the effigy of Alexander.
-The tendency to flatness in the arry effigies may be at least partly due to challowness in the beds of stone available: this was certainly the case in the Purbeck quaries, where the marble beds rarely exceed 15 in. in depth.
+It was formed in the oyster beau Great Oolite series, and the oyster shells be recognised with little difficulty both rough stone and in a polished surfaccolour when polished is usually a ban deep bluish-grey on the face, but a natural bed of stone it is often much light The old quarries along the Alwalton In can still be recognised, though they are overgrown by trees and shrubs (Fig. 1) riverside path leads through them, and discarded blocks of stone are still to be among the trees and in the river's edge.
+It is natural that some of this beaution the

-3 and 4.-ALWALTON MARBLE IN LINCOLN CATHEDRAL.
-Shafts and abaci in St. Hugh's choir and (left) one of the "Trondheim" piers, with attached shafts of both Alwalton and Purbeck marbles.
-Alwalton is composed of oyster shells, Purbeck of freshwater snail shells
+It is natural that some of this h stone should have found its way into the church at Peterborough.
+It was used series of effigies of early abbots, ind Benedict (1177-93), alone on the north of the Sanctuary (Fig. 2), and Alem himself among others on the south side X of these effigies have suffered harsh trat and exposure; but that of Benedict is condition and shows that the Ale marblers, whoever they were, could have ber own against the Purbeck men at Corfe.
+This effigy has a flatness about it which places it midway between the earlier incised slabs and the rounder treatment seen in the effigy of Alexander.
+The tendency to flatness in the any effigies may be at least partly due to challowness in the beds of stone available: this was certainly the case in the Purbeck marries, where the marble beds rarely exceed 15 m in depth.

-Other examples at Peterborough are the Bth-century bowl of the font-though the use and the top rim are modern and of Pubeck marble-and the detached shafts of the west door.
-The base to the central pillar, a vigorous piece of carving depicting the disastrous result of an early attempt at flight primon Magus the sorcerer, is probably also of Alwalton marble.
+Other examples at Peterborough are the Bth-century bowl of the font-though the has and the top rim are modern and of Pubeck marble-and the detached shafts of he west door.
+The base to the central pillar, a vigorous piece of carving depicting the disastrous result of an early attempt at flight by Simon Magus the sorcerer, is probably also of Aiwalton marble.